 And in the summer months, the line between the planet and the sun is much longer, but the planet moves more slowly.
-So we’ve got big, long lines sweeping over areas, but the areas are smaller because the planet doesn’t over that much distance.
+So we’ve got big, long lines sweeping over areas, but the areas are still the same because the planet doesn’t cover that much distance.

 How Kepler figured this out from observing the planets in the sky, I’ll never know.
 He was renowned as a mathematician, and I can see why.
 What he did is like figuring out the shape of a building when you’re stuck in one room.